Frequently Asked Questions

 The Center for Civic Engagement is currently unable to verify service provided to other organizations.
 However, you can contact the person who was your site supervisor and ask them for a letter attesting to the time that you spent completing your service and the nature of your work.

-Binghamton University offers a useful web-based documentation service, B-involved that generates a co-curricular transcript for your records.
-If you have any questions concerning B-Engaged, contact: Christina Knickerbocker at cknick2binghamton.edu.
+Binghamton University offers a useful web-based documentation service, B-Engaged, that generates a co-curricular transcript for your records.
+Find out how to generate your involvement transcript on the B-Engaged website.
 TOP

 CCE will be glad to help you plan for and promote community service events.
 Send an email to firstname.lastname@example.org if you have specific ideas about what you are interested in or you can set up an appointment with a staff person to discuss possible ideas.
 TOP

-CCE is always looking forward to publicizing student-led events that benefit others through the CCE weekly e-newsletter called Campus and Community Connections.
+CCE is always happy to publicize student-led events that benefit others through the CCE weekly e-newsletter called Campus and Community Connections.
 Just email email@example.com with a brief description with important information regarding your event such as description, date, time, and the location of your event, and the staff will get back to you about posting the information.
 TOP

-Send an email to firstname.lastname@example.org and make an appointment with Christie Zwahlen, the Community Engagement Coordinator.
+Send an email to firstname.lastname@example.org and make an appointment with Christie Zwahlen, the Assistant Director.
 Before you come to the appointment, it would be a good idea to start thinking about the following questions, so that your particular interests can be addressed:

-The Center for Civic Engagement (CCE) organized a trip to New Orleans during the spring break (click here to view the photo gallery) and will be offering this opportunity again in the future.
+The Center for Civic Engagement (CCE) regularly offers organized group service projects during Spring Break.
 If you are interested in finding out more, send an email to email@example.com, and regularly review Campus and Community Connections, the CCE e-newsletter for information regarding upcoming Alternative Break programs.
 TOP

 The Digital Divide can be defined as the disparities in access to and facility with information technology that exist based on demographic factors such as race, ethnicity, income, education and gender.
 According to local nonprofit organizations that partner with the Center for Civic Engagement (CCE), those most greatly affected by this are at-risk youth, senior citizens, immigrants and refugees, those recently released from jail, and the unemployed and under-employed.
 Not having regular access to computers and the internet puts individuals at a distinct disadvantage socially, in preparation for employment, job seeking, completing homework, and searching for educational opportunities.

 BDDP is a collaboration between Binghamton University, Broome Community College, and ten community partners with the goal of increasing information technology access to the target groups listed above.
 BCC students from a service-learning computer technology course, a campus club, and other volunteers refurbish the computers to be provided to these local populations.
 Currently, BU students (through internships, independent studies, work study, service-learning courses, and volunteers) provide basic computer literacy training.
 The nonprofit organizations identify community members to receive the refurbished computers and computer literacy courses (all at no cost) and host all of the activities.
-For more details, visit: http://cce.binghamton.edu/digitaldivide.
+Visit this site for more details.
 TOP